mjstraughan/CubingHistory/docs/World Records/WorldRecordSingles2H.md

     style={{position: 'absolute', top: 0, left: 0}}>
   </iframe>
 </div>

-This was followed by a 5.25 second solve from Collin Burns on April 25, 2015.

 <div style={{paddingBottom: '56.25%', position: 'relative', display: 'block', width: '100%'}}>
   <iframe width="100%" height="100%"